dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 }
 ```

+If you try to run your code now, you will notice that the `Home` component is still not working.
+Due to the [same origin policy](https://en.wikipedia.org/wiki/Same-origin_policy) applied by browsers, the React application cannot send an HTTP request to a server in a different domain without some proper configuration.

-Unfortunately, the code for the `Home` component as shown until now doesn't work for a couple of reasons.
-Provided that the [Web API application we built in Part 1 of this series](http://auth0.com/blog/developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1) is running, you need to enable your React application to call the Web API application.
-In fact, both are Web applications but running on different domains: the React application runs on `localhost:3000` domain while the Web API application runs on `localhost: 63939` domain.
-Due to the [same origin policy](https://en.wikipedia.org/wiki/Same-origin_policy) applied by browsers, the React application cannot send a HTTP request to a server in a different domain.
-In the development environment, we can enable the communication between the two applications by simply adding a `proxy` value in the `package.json` file, as shown below:
+Provided that the you have followed the instructions in the [Part 1 of this series](http://auth0.com/blog/developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1), you need to enable your React application to call the Web API application.
+In fact, both are Web applications but running on different ports: the React application runs on port `3000` while the Web API application runs on port `63939`.

+In the development environment, you can enable the communication between the two applications by simply adding a `proxy` value in the `package.json` file, as shown below:

 ```json
 {